 Sending Faxes from Microsoft Outlook

 Sending faxes from Microsoft Outlook is virtually the same as sending regular emails.
-The Imecom Fax Server for Microsoft Exchange makes sending faxes as simple as possible for the end user.
+Imecom’s Use it Messaging Fax-to-Email solutions make sending faxes as simple as possible for the end user.
 With our server-side integration, users can use their existing, unaltered Outlook client to compose and send faxes.
 That’s right, there’s no client software to install on the workstations and no add-ins to install in Outlook.
 And for those remote users, Outlook Web Access (OWA) can certainly be used to send and receive faxes.

 So, How Does It Work?

 To send a fax, simply compose a new mail message in Outlook.
 The message can be a simple text email or you may attach one or multiple attachments.
 The key to sending a fax is all in how you address the message.
 The Imecom Fax Server supports two styles of addressing: SMTP style addressing and the Microsoft FAX or IMCEAFAX style addressing.
 Imecom Fax Server system administrators may opt to use either of these styles, or implement both styles simultaneously.

 What Does A Fax Address Look Like?

 That depends on the style of addressing used.
 SMTP style addressing is quite popular due to the fact that the structure of the address is similar to that of a regular email address.
 The Microsoft FAX address is also quite common and offers some nice integration options for Outlook Contacts.